 He swallowed once, twice, and his gaze dropped for a second to her throat before he stepped back.
-"You're here for Danny," he said.
-"I can't ... this can't happen."
+"You're here for Danny.
+This can't happen."

 Snatching her list from where he'd left it on the couch, he whirled and strode to the doorway, leaving her frustrated and more than a little confused.
-"I'm going out," he said.
 "I'll send Katie around to take you to go see Danny.
 He should still be out of it enough for you to be safe around him without my presence."

 "Where are you going?"
-Maya asked..

-"I said.
-Out.
+"Out.
 You need supplies.
 And I need more drugs."

-She was left staring at a closed door as he left without looking back, the distinct sound of the padlock echoing through the heavy wood as he clicked it into place.
-What the hell just happened here?
-Maya thought.
+She was left staring at a closed door, the distinct sound of the padlock echoing through the heavy wood as he clicked it into place.
+What the hell just happened?
 He was running hot and cold, treating her like a friend one moment, a would-be lover the next, and then turning around and reminding her of her imprisonment without so much as an explanation as to what was going through his head.